<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 System for Cross-domain Identity Management (SCIM) is an open standard that simplifies cloud identity management and allows user provisioning to be automated across multiple domains.

 SCIM supports the exchange of user identity data between an enterprise identity provider (or an identity and access management system) and cloud service providers by providing an easy way to grant users access to cloud-based applications, while keeping sensitive data secure.
-It alleviates the burden of manual provisioning and gives employees a frictionless user experience.
+It alleviates the burden of manual provisioning and gives employees a frustration-free user experience.

 What is SCIM protocol?